wri/zonal-stats-app/README.md

 Mosaic Name | Data within Mosaic
 ----- | -----
-loss | UMD Hansen Loss tiles
-tcd | UMD Hansen Tree Cover Extent tiles area | Custom Built Area Tiles biomass (optional) | Woods Hole Research Center Biomass in Mg/Ha
+loss | UMD Hansen Loss tiles.
+NOTE: When creating this mosaic, make its datatype unsigned 16 bit integer.
+If you don't do this, the tool won't output loss at high tcd (51-75% and 76-100%) when using the "all" option for tcd in the config file. tcd | UMD Hansen Tree Cover Extent tiles area | Custom Built Area Tiles biomass (optional) | Woods Hole Research Center Biomass in Mg/Ha